Home > Dictionaries

 Great translation needs a great German to English dictionary!

-Whether you’ re looking for an online dictionary or a big paper dictionary to hold down/prop up your desk, a general, all-purpose dictionary or one on a specific subject area, the choice these days is simply staggering.
+Whether you’ re looking for an online dictionary or a solid hardback dictionary to have at hand's reach, a general, all-purpose dictionary or one on a specific subject area, the choice is simply staggering.

 As ever, you tend to get what you pay for.
 There’s a lot of free information available online, some of mixed quality.

-For most students, translators and lovers of German, a mixture of online sources and a traditional, hardback German to English dictionary or two will always be best solution.
+The best solution for most students, translators and lovers of German, will alway be a mixture of online sources and a traditional, hardback German to English dictionary, or two .

 They may be a bit heavy, but if you’re in the slightest bit serious about studying German or working in